kchan049/xv6_sema_null/README.md

 6. Similarly, you can also type `crash` to test null pointer derefence.

-If you have any questions, you can contact me at `kchan049@ucr.edu`
+If you have any questions, you can contact me at `kchan049@ucr.edu`.

+You can also checkout the pdf report for more detailed analysis on this project!

+Thanks!